leanprover-community/lean4game/doc/publish_game.md

 ## 4. Main page

 Adding games to the main page happens manually by the server maintainers.
-Tell us if youwould like your game to appear on the start page.
+Tell us if you want us to add a tile for your game!

+For example, you can [contact Jon on Zulip](https://leanprover.zulipchat.com/#narrow/dm/385895-Jon-Eugster).
+Or [via Email](https://www.math.hhu.de/en/lehrstuehle-/-personen-/-ansprechpartner/innen/lehrstuehle-des-mathematischen-instituts/lehrstuhl-fuer-algebraische-geometrie/team/jon-eugster).